AbdulWahab019/Barber-Management-System-Android/README.md

     - View Employees.
     - Remove Employees.

-  - This application also provides an insight of employees salary with respect to working hours.'
+  - This application also provides an insight of employees salary with respect to working hours.

 **Upcoming Update:**
   - Adding support for Online database(Firebase).

  **Just Import this project in Android Studio, Build it, and you're good to go.**